Skip to content

 Conduct Appraisals with Factorial

-By removing much of the administrative burden, Factorial’s Performance Management Software allows leaders and HR managers to focus on what truly matters in the appraisal cycle: having meaningful conversations that boost engagement and drive productivity.
+By removing the administrative burden, Factorial’s performance management software allows managers to focus on what truly matters: having meaningful conversations that boost engagement and drive productivity.

 Imogen is a freelance writer specialising in health, travel and people, who loves creating content that is accessible and easy to digest.
 She is also currently in her second year of retraining to be a children and adolescent therapist.
 In her spare time, she goes cold water swimming, plays tennis and loves to travel with her family and their dog.